Easy Chicken Salad with Grapes and Apples Recipe

 DIRECTIONS

-1. Boil chicken in water and pull apart with a fork as chicken cookes to make shredded chicken.
-Stir all ingredients except romaine lettuce in a large bowl until well mixed.
+In a large bowl, stir all ingredients except romaine lettuce in a large bowl until well mixed.

 How to Serve This Homemade Chicken Salad?

 One of the best things about this easy chicken salad is its versatility.
-You can plate it up in so many ways depending on your needs, whether you’re grabbing a quick pre-run bite, fueling post-training, or serving it as a refreshing appetizer for friends.
+You can plate it up in so many ways depending on your needs, whether you’re enjoying a pre-run meal 2-3 hours beforehand, fueling post-run, serving it as a refreshing appetizer for friends, or enjoying a simple easy meal for lunch.

-• With Crackers or Pita Chips: Great for a quick snack or appetizer.
+With Crackers or Pita Chips: Great for a quick snack or appetizer.
 Opt for gluten-free crackers if needed, or classic pita or tortilla chips if you’re looking for that extra crunch.
+I enjoy Simple Mills Mediterranean herb crackers if gluten-free.

 Whether you’re enjoying it on its own or building it into a larger meal, this chicken salad is a flexible, nutrient-dense dish that supports both performance and everyday life.